aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 > Git branches are effectively a pointer to a snapshot of your changes.
 When you want to add a new feature or fix a bug—no matter how big or how small—you spawn a new branch to encapsulate your changes.
 This makes it harder for unstable code to get merged into the main code base, and it gives you the chance to clean up your future's history before merging it into the main branch.

-The very first default branch is called *master*. *Master* treaditionally serves as a branch where you keep latest, cleanest and the most stable version of your project.
-It is strongly advised, that you *don't ever upload temporal and test changes to your project to master*.
-The mormal way to go, is to create another branch from *master*, perfect the modifications you want to introduce, while being on the side branch, then *merge* this branch into master, and delete it afterwards. *Master* is something you have to be sure of is working.
-After all, whenever you want to share your work with other people, they should be confident, they'd access 100% reliable product through the master.
+The very first default branch is called *master*. *Master* traditionally serves as a branch where you keep the latest, cleanest and the most stable version of your project.
+It is strongly advised, that you *don't ever upload temporary and test changes of your project to master*.
+The best way to go is to create another branch from *master*, make your modifications while being on the side branch, and then *merge* this branch into master (if desired, you may then delete the side branch).
+You have to be sure that the content of *Master* is working.
+After all, whenever you want to share your work with external people, they should be confident that they access a 100% reliable product through the master.
+Of course, very few codes contain no bugs at all.
+But ideally this is how you should consider your *Master* release.

-Let's learn, how we create branches.
+Let's learn how to create branches.
 First, run:

     git branch